 Archive for August 2018 | Monthly archive page

-Hello to BC School Principals, Teachers, PACs, Community Event Coordinators, and Students,
+Attention to all BC School Principals, Teachers, PACs, Community Event Coordinators, and Students,

-The BC Artifacts Mobile Museum Tours consists of an extensive collection of authentic First Nations, Pioneer, Fur Trade, and BC Gold Rush artifact displays as well as a very engaging and informative Power Point presentation and story.
-It is presented by Tony Hardie descendant of early British Columbia Pioneers and the Secwepemc(Shuswap) First Nation.
+The BC Artifacts Mobile Museum Tours consists of an extensive collection of authentic BC First Nations, Pioneer, Fur Trade, and BC Gold Rush artifact displays as well as a very engaging and informative Power Point presentation and story.

-The BC Artifacts Mobile Museum is currently Presenting at all BC public and private schools, Hospitals, Community Events, and Elder Retirement and care homes.
+The BC Artifacts Mobile Museum is currently Presenting at many BC public and private schools, hospitals, community events, and elder retirement and care homes.

 Once again, I would like to thank all the Principals, PACs and everyone else that made 2017-18 school year a very busy one for myself and the BC Mobile Museum Tours.
 What an amazing year it was presenting at events during “Cultural days” at Langley Centennial Museum, “Collingwood Days” in Vancouver and to students and staff in over 50 different public and private schools throughout the Lower Mainland including areas as far away as Lytton, Lillooet and Salmon Arm.

 Don’t delay to insure you get the date or dates you want.
 Please visit the www.MobileMuseum.ca website for more information, references and booking availability.

 Sizes Available S/M/L/XLhere!

 Also available in pullover and zipper hoodies!Order your Zipper Hoodie online here!
 Order your Pullover Hoodie online here!